Lupus Remains Incurable‚ but Research Offers Hope Course for Dietitians

-Lupus Remains Incurable‚ but Research Offers Hope Course for Dietitians is organized by ContinuingEducation.com - OnCourse Learning Corporation Dietetic Diversity and will be held during Mar 13, 2006 - Oct 31, 2020.
+is organized by ContinuingEducation.com - OnCourse Learning Corporation Dietetic Diversity and will be held from Mar 13, 2006 - May 21, 2021.

 The target audience for this medical event is multiple professions, including nurses, dietitians, emergency medical professionals, health educators, massage therapists, pharmacists, and radiologic technologists.
 This CME Conference has been approved for a maximum of 1.00 CPEU.

 Systemic lupus erythematosus is a complex, incurable disease and chronic condition.
 It can affect most body systems.
 There are three main types of lupus: cutaneous lupus erythematosus, drug-induced lupus erythematosus, and systemic lupus erythematosus.
 The Centers for Disease Control and Prevention states that it is not a “reportable” condition and that it would be costly to determine an accurate number of people affected.
 Thus, prevalence has been difficult to determine.
 It is a challenge to diagnose because there is no lab test for diagnosis.
 In addition, symptoms wax and wane, and are similar to other conditions.
 Healthcare providers knowledgeable about the manifestations of lupus, patient education resources, and treatment options can help patients more effectively manage the complexities of their disease.

 The goal of this continuing education program about lupus is to provide healthcare providers with information about the manifestations of systemic lupus erythematosus and the management of people with the disease.

 Conference Objectives are :

 • Define the three types of lupus

 • Identify the symptoms of systemic lupus erythematosis

 • Discuss the importance of patient communication as an integral part of healthcare intervention

 Additional details will be posted as soon as they are available.